LeonieHagitte/leoniehagitte/readme.md

    <br/><br/>
 🔭 &emsp; I’m currently working on my Masters Thesis as well as on a project regarding MNLFA
    <br/><br/>
-🌱 &emsp; I’m currently learning quarto presentations, a lot about scale development and Data Literacy
+🌱 &emsp; I’m currently learning quarto, a lot about scale development and Data Literacy
    <br/><br/>
 ✌️ &emsp; Enjoy talking about Science and sharing Knowledge as well as Methods and Psychology
    <br/><br/>